YOUR EMINENT DOMAIN ATTORNEYS

 Discuss your situation with an experienced eminent domain attorney today

 Though takings under eminent domain are permissible, the government must still provide just compensation to landowners.
 Having the assistance of a skilled condemnation attorney can protect your rights as a landowner and make sure the government does not overstep the bounds of its powers.
-Call the law firm of Sever Storey, LLP today at 888-318-3761 for help today.
+Call the law firm of Sever Walker Padgitt, LLP today at 888-318-3761 for help today.

 References: